 - How to Dehydrate Enchilada Sauce

-- Supplies Needed for Dehydrating Enchilada Sauce
+- Supplies Needed to Dehydrate Enchilada Sauce

 - Step 1.
 Process the Enchilada Sauce for Dehydrating